ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.os`                 - string or array of the supported operation systems, e.g. `["linux", "darwin"]`
 * `common.platform`           - **mandatory** possible values: Javascript/Node.js, more coming
 * `common.pugins.sentry`      - structure with the configuration data for the `sentry` plugin
 * `common.preserveSettings`   - string (or array) with names of attributes in common of instance, which will not be deleted.
-E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
+E.g. "history", so by `setState("system.adapter.mqtt.0", {..})` the field `common.history` will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with `common: {history: null}`.
 * `common.readme`             - URL of the ReadMe file
 * `common.restartAdapters`    - array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
 * `common.restartSchedule`    - CRON schedule to restart mode `daemon` adapters